 Thinking of an Irish staycation but with a little more gravitas?
 These Irish Landmark Trust homes have got plenty of comfort and historic style to spare.

-We’ve got to admit, the last few weekends have got us feeling pretty confident about an Irish summer.
+We've been dreaming of an Irish summer.
 And not just a regular Irish summer, I mean an actual summer in Ireland.
 As in strolling with a 99, the wafting scents of sun cream and sea salt, sausages sizzling on the barbecue, and the end of the “do I need to bring a jacket” debate.

-Even if the nice weather doesn’t hold for your staycation, a Irish Landmark Trust break in one of their stunning properties will keep you occupied.
-They've announced that they'll open their doors from July 20, so now is the time to get booking.
+But even if the weather disappoints, there are plenty of gorgeous places to go for your staycation.
+An Irish Landmark Trust break in one of their stunning properties will keep you occupied.
+They've opened their doors, so now is the time to get booking.

 The Family Gathering: Inchiquin House, Co Clare

 If you’re considering taking a big break with the extended fam in tow, Inchiquin makes for a gorgeous getaway.

 Built around 1800, this period home can sleep ten very comfortably and the large modern kitchen/diner leaves space for your family to spread out.
 With the Cliffs of Moher, Aillwee Caves and the Burren all on its doorstep, there's lots to keep everyone busy.

 The Cosy Escape: Batty Langley Lodge, Co Kildare

 Alternatively, if holidaying with your extended (or even immediate) family sounds like the stuff of nightmares, then consider the excellently named Batty Langley Lodge.

 On the edge of the Castletown House demesne, its Gothic architecture holds just a few small rooms, including a beautiful main bedroom on the upper floor.
 Only big enough for two (plus the dog), you’ll simply have to find a babysitter.